svekars/katacoda-scenarios/datum-intro/step7.md

 /Cats2/Russian-Blue.csv  file 8.924KiB
 ```

-Now, each file is a datum.
-And only the file that was changed will be
+Now, each file is a datum, and only the file (or files) that was
-processed by the pipeline.
+changed will be processed by the pipeline.

-Let's change a file and experiment with the `glob` parameter.
+Let's change the `glob` parameter in the `cats` pipeline
+and see how many datums each new job will process.